translate/pootle/docs/server/cache.rst

         }
     }

-Memcached is the recommended cache backend, it provides the best performance.
+:ref:`Memcached <django:memcached>` is the recommended cache backend, it provides the best performance.
 And works fine with multiprocessing servers like Apache.
 It requires the `python-memcached` package and a running memcached server.
 Due to extra dependencies it is not enabled by default.

 .. _cache#memcached_on_unix_sockets: